 How to cite this article:

 Romaan Hayat Khattak, Fawad Aziz, Ejaz-Ur-Rahman, Farrah Zaidi.
 Ichthyofauna of river Kabul at Nowshera, Khyber Pakhtunkhwa, Pakistan.
-International Journal of Fauna and Biological Studies.
-2015; 2(1): 57-61.
+Int J Fauna Biol Stud 2015;2(1):57-61.